Zohair-coder/CS270-grading-assistant/README.md

 * Add automated tests
 * ~~Create a document explaining what the requirements for making a question.rkt file should be to run this program successfully~~
 * Create a "Mistake analysis" feature in the main menu that would show how many students made a specific mistake and their names
-* Add an autograder option in the menu that checks all the submissions and adds comments automatically without any manual grading involved (feasability needs to be evaluated)
 * ~~Write more detailed documentation about how the program works and how to use the program with images~~
 * ~~Adjust scores < 0 to 0~~
 * ~~Add plagarism analyzing feature~~